-The MicroUI Input APIs are available in the class ej.microui.EventGenerator.
+The MicroUI Input APIs are available in the classes of packages ej.microui.event and ej.microui.event. generator.

-4.9.6 Display
+4.9.7 Display

-The Display module contains the C part of the MicroUI implementation which manages graphical displays.
-This module is composed of two elements:
+The Display engine contains the C part of the MicroUI implementation which manages graphical displays.
+This module is composed of three elements:

-- the C part of MicroUI Display API (a built-in C archive) - an implementation of a low level API for the displays (LLDISPLAY) that the BSP must provide (see LLDISPLAY: Display)
+- the C part of MicroUI Display API (a built-in C archive), - an implementation of a Low Level APIs for the displays (LLUI_DISPLAY) that the BSP must provide (see LLUI_DISPLAY: Display), - an implementation of a Low Level APIs for MicroUI drawings.